sminez/sminez.github.io/content/pages/projects.md

 - [ad][1]: My attempt at writing my own terminal based text editor from scratch.
   - This has turned into a bit of a playground for API design and digging into implementing lower level functionality such as a regex engine and virtual file system wire protocols.
+- [structex][12]: The structural regular expression engine that powers the editing language in ad.
+  - See the ["Match it again Sam"][13] post for an overview.
 - [simple test case][2]: A tiny Rust proc-macro for writing parameterised tests.
   - I prefer to have as little magic and framework between my tests and the logic under test.
 - [sandpiles][3]: Simple fractal generation using the [Abelian sandpile model][4].